 ScotRail says ‘full service’ will run from major station following disruption

-The train operator said there had been a failure in the electricity supply at Edinburgh Waverley Station.
+The train operator said there had been a failure in the electricity supply at Edinburgh Waverley on Thursday evening.

-ScotRail has confirmed a “full service” will run to and from one of Scotland’s busiest railway stations, following disruptions due to a signalling fault.
+ScotRail has confirmed a “full service” will run to and from one of Scotland’s busiest railway stations following major disruption due to a signalling fault.

-On Thursday, Scotrail announced there had been a failure in the electricity supply at Edinburgh Waverley station just before 5pm, around when rush-hour commuters made their way home.
+On Thursday, ScotRail announced there had been a failure in the electricity supply at Edinburgh Waverley station around 5pm, just as rush-hour commuters were attempting to make their way home.

 The incident caused disruption to services to and from the Scottish capital, with ScotRail previously announcing it had organised replacement buses.